andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 end
 ```

 With the configurations above manually created, I had a working Spine-Leaf topology in my lab.
 These configs will also be very interesting to compare later on.
+A quick note on my config is that I am using two distinct point to point from every leaf to each spine.

 ### My physical lab topology